espruino/BangleApps/apps/widtmr/README.md

 # Timer Widget

-This is a fork of the Chrono Widget, but implements a simpler UI which to be able to set a timer faster with less interaction.
-Additionally, it exposes some functions that can be used by other apps or clocks to easily implement a timer.
-It is used e.g. by lcars or notanalog.
+This is a fork of the Chrono Widget, but implements a simpler UI.
+Additionally, it exposes functions for other apps or clocks such that they can easily implement a timer.
+Currently, it is used by lcars and notanalog.

 # Overview
 If you open the app, you can simply control the timer